muno92/gha-usage/README.md

 > **Warning**
 > This tool can only calculate the usage of less than 1000 workflow runs
-> (due to GitHub API limitations).
+> (due to GitHub REST API limitations).
 > So, please change period by workflow run count.

-You can see workflow run count with below command.
+You can see workflow run count with follow command.

 ```bash
 curl 'https://api.github.com/repos/REPO_OWNER/REPO_NAME/actions/runs?created=START_DATE..END_DATE' | jq '.total_count'